Understand Alexa Connect Kit

 - Alexa companion app support * – Support for your product's custom Alexa companion app.
 This is an optional feature for commercial manufacturers.

 - Amazon Dash Replenishment Service * – Enable Amazon's Dash Replenishment Service (DRS) for your devices.
 For information about DRS, see Dash Replenishment Service.

 - Logs and metrics * – View logs and metrics for your devices.

 - Over the air firmware updates * – Update ACK module and host microcontroller firmware over the air.

-In addition to the previous product-specific features, ACK provides an ACK Console to manage and configure your devices.
+In addition to the previous device-specific features, ACK provides an ACK Console to manage and configure your devices.

 The ACK Console enables you to perform the following tasks: